 Don’t Mix Up Your Personal and Business Expenses

 If self-employed, make sure you don’t mix up your personal expenses and your business expenses to reduce your income.
 There’s a fine line between a legitimate business expense and an unnecessary business expense.
 Last year, the Tax Cuts and Jobs Act made significant changes in this area.
-For example, the deduction for entertainment expenses has been eliminated.
+For example, the elimination of the deduction for entertainment expenses.
 You can still deduct 50% of your meal expenses, provided you were present at the meal, and the expenses weren’t extravagant.
-To avoid an audit, or lower the chance of an audit, save an itemized receipt from that meal.
+To avoid an audit, or lower the chance of an audit this year, save an itemized receipt from that meal.
 The IRS has not defined “extravagant,” but for further reading, they did make this notice available: https://www.irs.gov/pub/irs-drop/n-18-76.pdf

 Educate Yourself and Get Help

-If audited, it could benefit you to reach out to an attorney, or an accountant, and familiarize yourself with the parts of the tax law that are relevant to your situation.
+If you are audited this year, it could benefit you to reach out to an attorney or an accountant.
+They can help you familiarize yourself with the parts of the tax law that are relevant to your situation.
 In the vast majority of cases, you will end up having to pay additional tax.
 Be honest, up-front, and courteous with anyone you are dealing with at the IRS to minimize a hassle.

-While an audit can be frustrating, it’s not the end of the world.
+An audit can be frustrating, however, it’s not the end of the world.
 Working with a team of knowledgeable professionals can make all the difference in easing the burden of an IRS audit.
-Our team of CPAs and financial planners can help make sense of your tax situation whether you’re being audited or not.
+Our team of CPAs and financial planners help make sense of your tax situation whether you’re being audited this year or not.

 Forward-Looking Tax Planning

 One area our CPAs specialize in is forward-looking tax planning.
 Forward-looking tax planning takes into account your investments, Social Security, and other essential factors in your financial life to potentially minimize that amount of taxes you pay over your lifetime.

-If a forward-looking tax plan sounds like something you would like to try, or if you’re unsure about your tax situation, give our office a call at 913-393-1000 or fill out the form below.
+Does a forward-looking tax plan sound like something you would like to try?
+Give our office a call at 913-393-1000 or fill out the form below.
 Our team of financial planners and CPAs will sit down with you to make sense of your tax situation and your overall financial life.